• About

 Jocko gave a Ted talk of the same name as the book, so you can get a brief preview of what the book is about.
 (And if you like Chuck Norris jokes, take a look at the comment section.
 Jocko seems to be the new Chuck Norris.
 The comment section is hilarious!) :

-3. Afganistan Ownership
+3. Afghanistan Ownership

 The whole world was aghast at the consequences of the manner of withdrawal of the U.S. troops from Afghanistan.
 There was a ton of finger-pointing at various combinations of Presidents Bush, Obama, Trump and Biden.
 The Afghan army was blamed for not making a better showing, and the Afghan president was blamed for leaving his country with many valuables.
 In this clip, Jocko shows what his response would be if he were president and accepted extreme ownership.
 This is a really great, quick clip to show teenagers that will prompt great discussions about what it means to be responsible.